mandelsoft/documents/iac/README.md

 ## Common Problems with those approaches

-This lack of abstraction or the way it is handled is the common root cause for most of the problems arising with those existing tools, regardless whether they pretend to be IaC or IaD tools, because of the eventually always fixed blueprint-based mapping of the specification to a set elements in the target environment, either directly or by instantiating a potentially cascaded set of blueprints (with again a fixed set of nested elements).
+This lack of abstraction or the way it is handled is the common root cause for most of the problems arising with those existing tools, regardless whether they pretend to be IaC or IaD tools.
+Because of the eventually always fixed blueprint-based mapping of the specification to a set elements in the target environment (either directly or by instantiating a potentially cascaded set of blueprints (with again a fixed set of nested elements)), it is hardly not even not possible to describe conditional operation flows.
 Everything works fine for static implementation structures in the target environment, for the initial installation setup or even minor version upgrades, which preserve this basic layout of the implementation (in the sense of target elements).
 But they fail or at least run into ugly workarounds, if structural changes are required.
-Handling structural changes of a blueprint typically required coordinated operations, which do more than creating, updating or deleting of an element in the target environment.
+Handling structural changes of a blueprint typically requires coordinated operations, which do more than creating, updating or deleting of an element in the target environment.

+But even seemingly simpler tasks quickly bring such descriptions to their limits.
+For example, you want to scale up an ETCD cluster.
+From a description side this just means to increment an integer value.
+But technically several coordinated actions are required to scale up such a cluster.
+This requires highly specialized code, not only the description of a set of technical elements and their mapping into a target environment.

 ## Towards an Installation System